 Step #3: Fieldwork

-The fieldwork stage is when the actual interviews take place.
-Qualified market research interviewers like to think of themselves as gold miners who try to find pieces of information to help clients drive future strategy.
+The fieldwork stage is when the actual in-depth interviews take place.
+Qualified market research interviewers like to think of themselves as gold miners who try to find pieces of information to help clients drive future strategies.

 Learn more about what makes a great research interviewer.

 Audio files can also be included in the report package so clients can go back and listen to interviews if needed.

 After the report has been delivered, the market research team will review the findings from the in-depth interviews.

 The discussion will cover the background and methodology of the study briefly and then focus on the key findings from the research.